edha1/dish-deciders/README.md

 # 🍽️ Dish Deciders - Dish Recommender Web App

-This is a full stack web application that uses content based recommendation to recommend 10 dishes from Food.com based on user input.
+This is a full stack web application that uses content based recommendation to recommend 10 dishes from Food.com (from a dataset uploaded on Kaggle, see below) based on user input.
 The project leverages **TF-IDF vectorisation** and **cosine similarity** to compare user queries with thousands of recipes.

 ## 🔍 How it works